Kthulu120/liquid_dl/README.md

 ```

 * Installing Dependencies
-  *  You have two options download the dependencies on your global pip or launch the manage.py command to be in the virtualenv I have set up
+  *  You have two options download the dependencies on your global pip or launch the manage.py command to be in the virtualenv I have set up (you still must execute a 'sudo python pip install -r requirements.txt.' even in the virtualenv for some reason)
   * If you take the global dependency route then pip install from the requirements.txt file and you should be good to go
   * Finally if troubleshooting fails open an issue
 ## Installation